 Green2Go is Vassar’s reusable to-go container pilot program, reducing the amount of plastic and food waste generated through our dining operations.
 For Fall 2021, the Grill and Bowl stations at The Retreat will offer program participants a reusable to-go container option alongside the current single-use containers.

 Interested in joining the program?
 Sign up here, and we’ll add you as space allows.

 When participants are enrolled in the program, they receive a laminated membership tag along with a token to get started.
 Once you have your card and token, you’ll use the following process to get your meals in a reusable container:

 Show Your Tag

-When you’re ready to be served at Home, Oasis, Brick, or Root, hold up the green participant tag you’ve received so your server knows to give you a reusable to-go container instead of a single-use one.
+When you’re ready to be served at the Grill or Bowl stations at the Retreat, hold up the green participant tag you’ve received so your server knows to give you a reusable to-go container instead of a single-use one.

 Drop a Token

 Put a token in the bin in front of the station in exchange for the container you’re about to receive.